 The reviews are an assessment of governance effectiveness, financial viability and sustainability.
 They also identify opportunities, barriers to success and alignment to government priorities.

-Findings from the reviews support CRI Boards in their governance and decision making roles.
-The reviews are conducted every four years and involve an independent panel working for up 15-20 days.
-The panel’s work includes document examination, interviews with the CRI Board, management and staff; and interviews with key end-users and stakeholders.
+Findings from the reviews support CRI boards in their governance and decision-making roles.
+The reviews are conducted every 4 years and involve an independent panel working for up 15-20 days.
+The panel’s work includes document examination, interviews with the CRI board, management and staff; and interviews with major end-users and stakeholders.

-The Crown Research Institute (CRI) Toolkit is designed to provide useful information, examples and frameworks to assist CRIs in improving their performance, providing assurance and meeting accountability arrangements.
+The Crown Research Institute (CRI) Toolkit provides useful information, examples and frameworks to help CRIs in improving their performance, providing assurance and meeting accountability arrangements.